snmaynard/redis-audit/README.md

 If the key being sampled matches a regular expression, it is grouped with all the keys that match that regex.

     @@key_group_regex_list = [/notification/,/user_profile/]

+If you don't configure the regular expressions, the script has to find a good match for each key that it finds, which can take a significant amount of time, depending on the number of types of keys.
+If you find the script takes too long to run, I recommend setting up the regular expressions.
+Even if you only set the regular expressions for 50% of the keys it will encounter, the speedup will still be noticeable.

+*Please note:* If your keys are appended with a namespace, rather than prepended, then you will have to configure a full set of regular expressions.

 ##Other Redis Audit Tools
 - [Redis Sampler](https://github.com/antirez/redis-sampler) - Samples keys for statistics around how often you each Redis value type, and how big the value is.
 By Antirez.